Permanently Remove Unwanted Hair with Laser Hair Removal

 However, we often do recommend shaving beforehand.
 Shaving will reduce the amount of existing hair while leaving the follicle intact and exposing it for optimal removal.
 That said, we typically recommend that you do not shave the same day as your appointment so you do not experience any redness or abrasion.

-Test a small Area First
+Test a small area first

 We also strongly recommend testing a small area first before starting a complete laser hair removal treatment.
 Ask your technician to test the laser on a small, discreet area before continuing.
-This way you’ll have an idea what the laser feels like and you’ll know how your skin and hair will react to the treatment.
+This way you’ll have an idea of what the laser feels like and you’ll know how your skin and hair will react to the treatment.
 If the laser is too uncomfortable, you can decide not to proceed and consider alternative options.

 Check your medicine cabinet

 First, contact the professional that is going to be performing the laser hair removal to assure that you are not on any medications that are photosensitizing.
 These are medications that you would have been cautioned to not use if you were going to be out in the sun or when they prescribe them, they would recommend that you minimize your sun exposure and wear sunblock daily to prevent any sort of skin irritation secondary to the medication.

 Sun exposure (including tanning) prior to treatment can put you at a greater risk for side effects, most notably, unwanted changes to the pigment of your skin.

 How to prevent and treat hyperpigmentation after Laser Hair Removal

 If a patient experiences hyperpigmentation after laser hair removal, we can provide several recommendations to remedy this.
 First and foremost, proper sun protection is an absolute necessity.
 Second, we typically put patients on a skincare product that contains hydroquinone as this will help prevent further pigmentation and allow the current pigmentation to subside faster.
 Furthermore, we will frequently recommend treatments with broadband light therapy which can target the pigment and make the pigment go away much faster.